 For example, an advertisement that instructs a person to fill in a ballot paper contrary to the advice of the Australian Electoral Commission or state/territory electoral commissions, thereby invalidating it, would be against the law.

 4.4 Blackout Period

-According to the Broadcasting Services Act (Cth) 1992, an election advertising blackout period is observed for some advertising from midnight on the Wednesday before an election until the end of polling day.
+According to the Broadcasting Services Act (Cth) 1992, the 'blackout period' is defined as the period where "no political advertising is allowed on television or radio during the three days prior to an election".